top of page

 • Nuts (pistachios in particular are associated with liver health)

-• "Pungent" foods (spring onions, mustard greens, turmeric, cardamom, fennel, and pepper)
+• Pungent foods (spring onions, mustard greens, turmeric, cardamom, fennel, and pepper)

+Sour foods will all help detoxify your liver, break up fat, and relieve lingering seasonal depression.
+Pungent foods will boost your immune system and help ease the seasonal shift in our bodies that can lead to those pesky springtime flus and colds.
 If you suffer from springtime allergies, incorporating slightly bitter foods such as romaine lettuce, chamomile, asparagus, and Oregon grape root will ease the symptoms of itchy eyes, post-nasal drip, and sneezing.
 They can reduce inflammation and redness in the joints as well.
+Though not a bitter food, local honey can also help with your seasonal allergies, and can be paired with chamomile tea for even greater effect.

 During springtime, vegetables should be steamed or lightly sautéed.
-Be sure to use a lighter, organic oil like olive oil or sesame oil if you're sautéing your vegetables!
+Be sure to use a lighter, organic oil like olive oil or avocado oil if you're sautéing your vegetables!
+This is also the best time of year to consider a cleanse or fast to help reduce liver toxicity and shed some of the fat left over from our heavy winter diets.

 Indications of seasonal imbalances include: